PaulB-H/PaulB-H/README.md

 # May 18, 2025

 Finally getting around to some AI improvements.
-I want to have some difficulty scaling for NPC's, and one way I have implemented this is using two properties, "Rotation Speed" and "Aim Skill".
-The first is self-explanitory, while "Aim Skill" controlls how well the NPC can track you and lead their shots.
+I want to have some difficulty scaling for NPCs, and one way I have implemented this is using two properties, "Rotation Speed" and "Aim Skill".
+The first is self-explanatory, while "Aim Skill" controls how well the NPC can track you and lead their shots.
 When you are orbiting an NPC, you may have a high angular velocity relative to them, and since my weapons currently have a travel time (not hit-scan), both player and NPC have to do this (leading shots) to actually hit.

 I can also adjust this during runtime, so a skilled NPC might still have some miss streaks, and the inverse for a weaker NPC.
 This will help make the AI feel more natural.